 Areas for improvements include:

-accurate opinion sentences, e.g. bence/\ bana göre (I think / according to me) and …olması gerekir / daha iyi olur (it should be / it would be better)
+accurate opinion sentences, e.g. bence/ / bana göre (I think / according to me) and …olması gerekir / daha iyi olur (it should be / it would be better)

 use of dates

 range and appropriateness of vocabulary and grammar; avoid using Anglicisms and fillers in English, for example ‘yeah’ and ‘yep’.